Phone: (262) 472-5684

 A study of sets, whole numbers, fractions, integers, decimals and real numbers, basic arithmetic operations and their properties, standard and alternative algorithms and estimations strategies; problem-solving, proportional reasoning and algebraic thinking.
 Manipulatives and cooperative learning activities are used throughout the course.
 For elementary education majors.

 Topics in probability and statistics, with emphasis on descriptive techniques.
 Investigations in geometric figures, measurement, construction, transformations, congruent and similar geometric figures.
 Problem solving strategies, manipulatives, and cooperative learning activities are emphasized throughout the course.
-All students will prepare a mathematics based activity and present it at an area elementary school.

 Review of algebraic functions, inequalities, mathematical induction, theory of equations, exponential and logarithmic functions, circular functions, trigonometric identities and equations, inverse trigonometric functions, solution of triangles.